The Swiss guards are the Vatican's official military in charge of security.

 The Swiss Guards are in charge of monitoring access to the Vatican and protecting its four entrances.

-The guards' festive uniform in yellow, blue, and red:
+The festive uniform of the Swiss Guard in yellow, blue, and red:

-The Pope's bodyguards may look old-fashioned on the outside.
-When on public duty, they are equipped with Medieval weapons such as pikes or swords...
+When on public duty, they are equipped with Medieval weapons such as pikes or swords.

 The first Swiss Guards to enter the Vatican in 1506 were likely dressed like soldiers at that time - without a designated uniform.
-It is only in the 20th century that they were provided the exquisite outfit they are still wearing today.

-More Information about the Swiss guards
+More Information about the Pontifical Swiss Guards

-- Watch the changing ceremony of the Swiss Guards
+Watch the Swiss Guards changing ceremony:

 (Swiss Guards photographs copyrighted, lion monument photograph copyright by Leiju/Wikimedia)